acherm/acherm.github.io/_posts/2024-05-15-ChessWinning7MovesGPT.md

 Then please thank me :)

 As I have shown in prior works https://blog.mathieuacher.com/GPTsChessEloRatingLegalMoves/, the way of prompting and the different variability factors are trickier to handle.
 What you gain here, you lose there.
-I have listed interesting challenges above, calling to further research about GPTs and chess, and more generally about GPTs and their robustness.
+I have listed open challenges above, calling to further research about GPTs and chess, and more generally about GPTs and their robustness.

 Further reading: Monsieur Phi video https://www.youtube.com/watch?v=6D1XIbkm4JE and Yosha Iglesias video https://www.youtube.com/watch?v=FBx95bdJzh8 (two Youtube videos in french) are awesome!
 Activate subtitles and enjoy :)
+And stay tuned for comprehensive experiments with `gpt-4o` (the last ChatGPT) and prompts sensitivity.